learn-the-web/topics/pattern-library-cheat-sheet.md

               layouts:
                 default: |
                   To be used for every page, contains the masthead and footer.
+              # Explain when to use Jekyll includes
+              includes:
+                contact-details: |
+                  To be used for showing author contact details.
             ```
       - name: '*Pattern documentation*'
         details: